egginsect/sdcn/traffic_sign_classifier/writeup.md

 # **Traffic Sign Recognition**

-## Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following: